A Transforming Experience

 The program combines rigorous finance, marketing, technology and fundraising coursework with practical experience to prepare graduates to excel in public, private or nonprofit arts environments.

-Celebrating its 25th anniversary this year, the MAM program boasts more than 600 graduates.
-MAM alumni work for some of the most prestigious arts institutions around the world like the Smithsonian, the Guggenheim and the Mori Arts Museum.
+Having recently celebrated its 25th anniversary, the MAM program boasts more than 600 graduates.
+MAM alumni work for some of the most prestigious arts institutions around the world such as the Smithsonian, the Guggenheim and the Mori Arts Museum.

 And with a rigorous management degree that transcends all disciplines, many MAM alumni also have enjoyed successful roles at organizations such as Google, eBay and Amazon.